Reflecting on the Past Decade

 Since the Scheme’s inception, the LSS has made a positive difference in the lives of 466 participants.

-Stay tuned for updates!
+There is still much more to come as we continue to recognise the 10-year milestone throughout the 2024-2025 financial year.
+Stay tuned for further updates!
 Bookmark this page, follow us on Facebook or subscribe to our mailing list here.